tornandbroken/LinuxDBBSScript/readme.md

 **instruction manual ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: :::::: ::::: :::: ::: :: :**
 <p>
-Click on the DualbootBluetooth.py file of that GitHub page and click again on that Download file button 󰄠
+Click on the DualbootBluetooth.py file of that GitHub page and click again on that "󰄠 " button

 To run it, you have either to type into your Bash python BluetoothSettings.py or python3 BluetoothSettings.py.
 <p />